Site Overlay

 I am not okay with chopping pig or cow tails off, or clipping chicken beaks without anesthesia.
 I am not okay with chickens being ground up alive– though of course the industry calls it maceration, thinking we’re too stupid to understand what that means.
 What it means is that living male baby chicks are sent down a conveyer belt until the end when they are chopped into thousands of pieces, or put to death in gas chambers.
 (Don’t believe me?
 Here’s a video, which I recommend against watching if you want to continue to go on eating eggs or chickens, or raising chickens in your backyard since this “need” only supports this cruel industry practice.)
 Every hour, 30,000 freshly hatched male chicks suffer unimaginably cruel deaths due to the lack of protections and regulations around the methods of slaughter for poultry in the United States.
 I am not okay with caging pigs in gestation crates that don’t even allow them to turn around, separating Mamas from their babies.
 I am not okay with weak or slow growing piglets being held by their back legs and slammed into the floor or wall to kill them, a practice with an actual name—called ‘thumping.’
 If I was walking down the road and saw someone cutting off a dog’s tail, or whacking a cat against a brick wall, wouldn’t I stop and rebel against such behavior?
 But why then do I allow, and support with my dollars these horrific practices every single day to thousands of animals behind the closed doors of a slaughter house or dairy farm, or in the nets of ships in lakes and oceans?

-Horrified by the treatment of animals just so I can eat beef, chicken, pork and fish, and “enjoy” a 15 minute meal, I became vegetarian.
+Horrified by the treatment of animals just so I can eat beef, chicken, pork and fish, and “enjoy” a 15 minute meal, I became vegetarian in 2023.

 Jane Goodall says, “Meat symbolizes fear, pain and death, so I stopped eating it.”